mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/pages/snippet.md

 ---
 title: "Snippet"
-url: /refguide7/snippet
+url: /refguide7/snippet/
 parent: "pages"
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

 Snippets define reusable interface parts.
-They can be used on both [pages](page) and [layouts](layout).
+They can be used on both [pages](/refguide7/page/) and [layouts](/refguide7/layout/).
 By using snippets you can make changes in fewer places when you modify the interface.
 For example, you can have a snippet that is used both in the contents area of a template grid and in a data view.
 If you change something in the snippet, that change will show up in both places.

-A snippet can, optionally, define an [entity](entities) that serves as a context for the widgets placed on it.
+A snippet can, optionally, define an [entity](/refguide7/entities/) that serves as a context for the widgets placed on it.
 For example, if you wanted to use an attribute of a Customer entity in a snippet, you could place a text box that shows the customer's name in the snippet without having to define a data view first.

 When an entity is defined on a snippet, any usages of the snippet need to be placed inside a context for that entity or a specialization: a data view, for example.